cartwrightian/cfnassist/README.md

 >   "zoneB":{ "Type":"String", "Description":"::CFN_ZONE_B" }
 > }

 This means you can more easily create portable templates that will work in different regions without change.
+In the above example zoneA and zoneB will be populated with the correct zone names for the current region.

+22.Create a key pair

+`cfnassist -env Dev -keypair <filename>`

+This will create a key pair named after the current project and environment.
+A tag will be created on the VPC for the project/env that contains the keyname, the TAG is called 'CFN_ASSIST_KEYNAME'.

+**NOTE**
+NEVER save a private key in a place where it could get checked into your source control,

+The key will be named '<projectName>_<env name>_keypair'.
+If you provide a `filename` the private key will be saved in this file.
+If you don't give a filename the key will be saved in `$HOME/.ssh/<projectName>_<env name>.pem`

+**NOTE**
+ALWAYS Keep your private keys safe